History of Alsace: From French Revolution to the Franco-Prussian War

-In response to the "hundred day" restoration of Napoleon I of France in 1815, Alsace along with other frontier provinces of France was occupied by foreign forces from 1815 to 1818, including over 280,000 soldiers and 90,000 horses in Bas-Rhin alone.
+In response to the final defeat of Napoleon in the "hundred day" restoration in 1815, Alsace along with other French frontier provinces was under military occupation by foreign forces from 1815 to 1818, including over 280,000 soldiers and 90,000 horses in Bas-Rhin alone.
 This had grave effects on trade and the economy of the region since former overland trade routes were switched to newly opened Mediterranean and Atlantic seaports.

 The population grew rapidly, from 800,000 in 1814 to 914,000 in 1830 and 1,067,000 in 1846.
 The combination of economic and demographic factors led to hunger, housing shortages and a lack of work for young people.
 Thus, it is not surprising that people left Alsace, not only for Paris – where the Alsatian community grew in numbers, with famous members such as Baron Haussmann – but also for more distant places like Russia and the Austrian Empire, to take advantage of the new opportunities offered there: Austria had conquered lands in Eastern Europe from the Ottoman Empire and offered generous terms to colonists as a way of consolidating its hold on the new territories.
 Many Alsatians also began to sail to the United States, settling in many areas from 1820 to 1850.
 In 1843 and 1844, sailing ships bringing immigrant families from Alsace arrived at the port of New York.
 Some settled in Illinois, many to farm or to seek success in commercial ventures: for example, the sailing ships Sully (in May 1843) and Iowa (in June 1844) brought families who set up homes in northern Illinois and northern Indiana.
 Some Alsatian immigrants were noted for their roles in 19th-century American economic development.
 Others ventured to Canada to settle in southwestern Ontario, notably Waterloo County.